x

 Types of Paddles

-Premium Touring: are designed for flat water cruising & rugged use.
+Premium Touring: these are designed for flat-water cruising and rugged use.
 They’re made of lightweight, durable hardwoods, some with fiberglass-wrapped blades.

-Performance Touring: are designed for longer trips, featuring resin tips for durability.
-They’re crafted with multiple hardwoods into an ergonomic design.
+Performance Touring: these are designed for longer trips and feature resin tips for durability.
+They’re crafted with multiple hardwoods in an ergonomic design.

 Recreational: great for short trips, fishing, or exploring.

-Beavertail Paddles: have a smooth pull through the water, good for sweep strokes.
+Beavertail Paddles: have a smooth pull through the water and are good for sweep strokes.
 For these paddles, size up by 2-4 inches.

 Kid-Friendly: are the T-grip paddles.

 Expedition: built for rugged conditions with durable components.
-T-grips for whitewater, palm grips for comfort on long trips.
+T-grips are for whitewater, and palm grips are for comfort on long trips.

 Solo Paddles: have a single shaft with dual blades, efficient for solo paddling.
 Both the paddle and grip should be comfortable.